ElDavoo/honeygain-lucky-jar-bot/README.md

 1. Login to [honeygain dashboard](https://dashboard.honeygain.com/) on web.
 2. Right click and open Inspect Element / Inspect.
 3. Go to "Application", "Local storage" section and find the "JWT Token".
-4. Paste the token into the auth.txt file from this repository.
+4. Paste the token into the auth.txt file from this repository, or use it in the TOKEN env variable.

 #### 2. Run App